vvscode/docs/docs/tutorials/tutorials-net/building-an-nps-sms-system-with-sinch-and-delighted.md

 ### Set up your account

-[Login to your dashboard](https://portal.sinch.com/#/login), click on numbers and rent one (make sure it’s an SMS enabled number).
+[Login to your dashboard](https://portal.sinch.com/#/login), click on numbers and rent one (make sure it's an SMS enabled number).

 ![rentnumber.png](../images/47e3aa3-rentnumber.png)

 Choose your app - or create one and click on the little pen - add the number you just rented to the app, and configure the callback URL.
-The callback URL is where Sinch is going to post incoming messages, and you can read more about that in [the documentation](doc:sms-rest-callback).
+The callback URL is where Sinch is going to post incoming messages, and you can read more about that in [the documentation](doc:sms-guide).

 ### CODE!

 Finally, some code.
 In your web API project, add a class in your Models folder and call it **SMSCallbackModel.cs**.
-SMS are pretty simple compared to Calling callbacks - the SMS is delivered and there’s no response required.
+SMS are pretty simple compared to Calling callbacks - the SMS is delivered and there's no response required.

 The request contains more info, but we only care about the sender and the actual message for this purpose.
 So lets add a couple of properties: